FuflyPaladium/NodeMCU-WifiJammer/README.md

-I put here the deobfuscated code.
+I put here the deobfuscated code (deobf.py).
 You have the way to deobf the code in way.py

 # Node-MCU WIFI-JAMMER SETUP